Western North Carolina: Far West

 The southwestern and far west part of Western North Carolina all lie within the Appalachian Mountain chain.
+The tallest mountain ranges in the Appalachians, such as the Blacks, Great Smokies, and Great Balsams, are located here.
 Mt.
-Mitchell, the highest peak in the state, as well as eastern North America, is located here.
+Mitchell, the highest peak in the state, as well as eastern North America, is part of the Black Mountains.
+The region also has more waterfalls than any other in the state, and Transylvania County, located in the region, is known as the "land of waterfalls".
 Asheville is the major urban hub of far western North Carolina.
+Several other towns are located in the region, such as Hendersonville, Waynesville, Brevard, Canton, and Sylva.
+Cullowhee, near Sylva, is home to Western Carolina University.
 This area also includes a few hydroelectric projects managed by the Tennessee Valley Authority, including Fontana Dam.
 Tourism, especially outdoor ventures such as canoeing, whitewater rafting, camping, and fishing are important for many local economies.
+Much of the area is protected by federal and state agencies, such as Pisgah National Forest, Nantahala National Forest, and Great Smoky Mountains National Park.

 High Country

 The northern counties in Western North Carolina are commonly known as the state's High Country.
 Centered on Boone, the High Country has the area's most popular ski resorts, including Ski Beech, Appalachian Ski Mountain, and Sugar Mountain.
 The area also features such attractions, historical sites, and geological formations as Linville Caverns, Grandfather Mountain, and Blowing Rock.
 Education, skiing, tourism, and Christmas tree farming are among this area's most prominent industries, although agriculture and raising livestock also remain important.
-The counties that make up the High Country are: Alleghany, Ashe, Avery, Mitchell, Watauga, Wilkes, and Yancey.
+While specific definitions vary, the counties that make up the High Country region are: Alleghany, Ashe, Avery, Mitchell, Watauga, Yancey, as well as parts of Burke, Caldwell, McDowell and Wilkes.